EnriqueNueve/EnriqueNueve.github.io/_pages/about.md

 ---

-Currently, I am a fourth-year Ph.D. student in the CS Theory group at CU Boulder, as advised by Bo Waggoner and Rafael Frongillo.
+Currently, I am a fifth-year Ph.D. student in the CS Theory group at CU Boulder, as advised by Bo Waggoner and Rafael Frongillo.
-My primary research interests are theoretical machine learning and computational economics.
-Since starting PhD, I have conducted research in Elicitation, Loss Function Design, and Automata Learning.
+My primary research interests are theoretical machine learning and algorithmic economics.
+Since starting PhD, I have conducted research in Elicitation, Loss Function Design, and Prediction Markets.

 Although starting my journey as a PhD student in a theory group, I previously worked in an applied role as an ML Engineer at Argonne National Laboratory within an